mathewgomas-alfred/mathewgomas.io/reference_manual/hdr_display.rst

 MaxCLL
     The value of the brightest pixel of your animation in nits.
 MaxFALL
-    The avarage 'brightest value' of the whole animation.
+    The average 'brightest value' of the whole animation.